asrapp/BellaBeat_project/README.md

 Data Generation and Collection:
 The data for this analysis originates from [Kaggle](https://www.kaggle.com/datasets/arashnic/fitbit).
 For detailed dataset documentation, please refer to [this link](https://www.fitabase.com/media/1930/fitabasedatadictionary102320.pdf).

+# Data Integrity and Bias
+Our dataset includes 18 CSV files with data from 30 FitBit users who agreed to share their personal tracker data via Amazon Mechanical Turk.
+While the dataset is reliable, original, and comprehensive, it presents several concerns:

+- Sample Size and Collection Bias: The dataset is relatively small, and data collection is unevenly distributed across specific days of the week.
+- Recency of Data: The data is eight years old, having been collected in 2016.
+This may affect its relevance to current trends and technologies.
+- Lack of Critical Demographic Information: The dataset does not include demographic information such as gender.
+This omission is significant because Bellabeat’s products are specifically designed for women, making gender-specific insights crucial to our analysis and subsequent marketing strategies